yracine/device-type.myecobee/README.md

 /****************************************************

-This smartapps allow the user to get comfort & energy tips based on his/her indoor/outdoor conditions at home.
+The smartapps allow the user to get comfort & energy tips based on his/her indoor/outdoor conditions at home.
 The ecobeeGenerateXXXstats smartapps allow to collect runtime stats for better tips generation.